 - Difficulty breathing.

 Often, you’ll see problems with breathing during the feeding process or right after it.
 These issues might include sneezy/itchy/running nose, wheezing, coughing, etc. Your little one might also have trouble swallowing, which is often a result of a swollen throat.
+If you notice any of these symptoms, it’s important to take your child to a doctor or to a nearby clinic like Rego Park walk-in clinic right away.

 What should you do if you suspect your baby is allergic to cow’s milk?